frederic-perez/AmE-dictionary/data/idioms.md

 __need (something) (about) as much as (one) needs a hole in the head__ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._
 __new car smell__ The scent associated with the inside of a brand new vehicle, caused by the plastics and other materials inside it. _Boy, I love that new car smell, don’t you?_
 __new kid on the block__ Someone who is new in a place or organization.
+__new normal__ A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._
 __nice and (something)__ Very something.
 Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
 It’s nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __nincompoop__ _n_ A silly, foolish, or stupid person.